PowderBeds Terms & Conditions

 Cancellation terms for hotels:

-46 or more days before check-in – 30% of accommodation cost
+46 or more days before check-in – loss of deposit

 From 31 to 45 days before check-in –50% of accommodation cost

 From 15 to 30 days before check-in – 75% of accommodation cost